The Ossiarch Bonereapers are the elite legions of Nagash: an army of restless bone constructs led by Katakros the Undefeated.

-Considering its ability to damage on charge works only within 1”, it may seem a waste using a spear, but there may be occasions in which you want to attack without being engaged (or you simply don’t have a Triple available).
+Blades on average fare better than Spears.
+Furthermore Kavalos ability to damage on charge works only within 1”, making the spear lose its advantage, but there may be occasions in which you want to attack without being engaged (or you simply don’t have a Triple available).

 - Mortek Guard Hekatos: 180 points